isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/Readme.md

 ## Updates December 2024
 - Added a new component of this module to cover [Fabric AI Skills](https://learn.microsoft.com/en-us/fabric/data-science/concept-ai-skill), which is in Public Preview at the time of publication.
+The AI Skills component can be deployed in a few minutes once you have completed **Step 2a** or **Step 2b** from the instructions below.
+The AI Skills demo will enable you to ask natural language queries of the star schema relational model in either the Fabric Lakehouse or Warehouse.
+The results can be used to both generate insights into the data or to create complex SQL queries.
+The new AI Skills component is listed as **Step 5** at the bottom of this page.
+- Updated instructions and file for the PBIX in this repo.
+Eliminated some broken code and improved deployment instructions.

 ## Updates October 2024
 - Automated the ingestion of CMS Data files directly from CMS Website using metadata json file so no need to download/uplodate data manually.
 Also now includes the year 2022 data files to increase the total row count to 250 million rows.